Here’s more from our guest blogger this week, Renee Lea-Currie.

 On Wednesday, I shared with you my quest for safe and effective allergy medicines for me and my family.
 For the past two years, I’ve used homeopathic medicines to treat our symptoms, so here are six natural weapons that we keep in our arsenal to fight seasonal allergies.
 Enjoy and share the good news with others.

 1. Boiron Sabadil is a SUPER WEAPON of allergy symptom destruction.
 I LOVE THIS STUFF!
 It is surprisingly effective for helping to relieve the respiratory and eye reactions associated with hay fever, which means I can wear my contact lenses again.
-It is safe for ages 6 and up, and the medicine dissolves under your tongue, so no water is needed.
+It is ideal for ages 6 and up, and the medicine dissolves under your tongue, so no water is needed.
 To me, it tastes neither good nor bad, and the dissolving tablets make it fun for kids to take.
 The convenient packaging makes it great for those of us on the go.
 I am never without my Boiron allergy weapon.

 2. Saline nasal sprays and saline nasal sprays with natural menthol or peppermint are a great alternatives to traditional vasoconstrictor nasal sprays when you are still congested, but have reached the three-day limit.
 Extended use of nasal sprays can result in a horrible phenomenon called “rebound congestion” in which further use of nasal spray no longer allows you to breathe, and you must wait another one to two days before using it again for relief!
 I have experienced it, and rebound congestion is much, much worse than your worst congestion.
 Young children, like my five-year-old, love a sense of control in their lives, and the saline nasal spray is a weapon she can manage with supervision.